You are here

 - medical devices, from simple devices like bandages to complex technologies like heart pacemakers

-- in vitro diagnostic medical devices (IVDs) such as blood tests used to test for various diseases or conditions
+- In Vitro Diagnostic tests used to test for various diseases or conditions, such as blood tests

-We conduct pre-market assessment, post-market monitoring and enforcement of standards, licensing of Australian manufacturers and verifying overseas manufacturers' compliance to local and adopted international standards.
+We conduct pre-market assessment, post-market monitoring and enforcement of standards as appropriate, licensing of Australian manufacturers, and verifying overseas manufacturers' compliance to local and adopted international standards.

-There are a range of reforms forecast for delivery in 2018-19, including those developed in response to the MMDR Review.
-All reforms are aimed to support better health outcomes for Australians and to reduce regulatory burden.
+There are a range of reforms forecast for delivery in 2019-20.
+All reforms are aimed to support better health outcomes for Australians and we are mindful of the need to reduce regulatory burden where possible.

-Implementation of the Government Response to the MMDR Review will continue throughout 2018-19 and we will consolidate those reforms already implemented.
+Implementation of the Government Response to the MMDR Review has largely been completed, with the exception of certain medical devices and complementary medicines reform.
 The MMDR Review assessed the regulatory framework for medicines and medical devices in Australia and made a number of recommendations to improve the availability of high quality, safe and efficacious products in a timely way to the community.

-Aside from the MMDR reforms we will also be implementing other reforms to ensure a greater emphasis on transparency of regulatory decision-making processes, improve efficiencies in our business processes and adopt a more strategic approach to the use of information technology to support regulatory operations.
+We are also committed to an ongoing program of business improvement focussed on transparency of regulatory decision-making processes, increased efficiencies in our business processes and a more strategic approach to the use of information technology to support regulatory operations.

-Overviews of our 2018-19 MMDR and other major regulatory reform activities are provided in the tables below.
+Overviews of our 2019-20 major regulatory reform activities are provided in the following table:

 |Complementary and over-the-counter medicine reforms||